Chicken Street Corn Chowder (Slow Cooker or Stovetop)

 - I tested both chili powder levels, and you can definitely feel free to dial it up or down.
 I like just a pinch for warmth, but if your crew likes a little kick, feel free to bump it!

-Street Corn Chicken Chowder (Slow Cooker + Stovetop!)
+Chicken Street Corn Chowder (Slow Cooker or Stovetop)

 Ingredients